macmcmeans/localDataStorage/README.md

 Unlike the HTML5 API, there is no method in this interface to delete all keys in the domain, only all prefixed keys.

 Multiple instances of localDataStorage can be run against the same domain at the same time.
-It is multi-byte Unicode-safe.
+It is emoji-friendly 😀😆😊😵, which is to say that values and key names are multi-byte Unicode-safe.

 ## Dependencies: